BetterStackHQ/logs-client-nlog/example-project/README.md

 # Logging

-The `Logger` instance we created in the setup is used to send log messages to Logtail.
+The `Logger` instance we created in the setup is used to send log messages to Better Stack.
 It provides 6 logging methods for the 6 default log levels.
 The log levels and their method are:

 - **TRACE** - Trace the code using the `Trace()` method
 - **DEBUG** - Send debug messages using the `Debug()` method